-CMDB Degree Requirement List 2018-2019
+CMDB Degree Requirement List 2019-2020

 REQUIREMENT I CMDB 203 REQUIREMENT II: All students are required to take one graduate le evel course in each of the three categories: CELL BIOLOGY At least one course from the following: BPSC 237 -Plant Cell Biology (4) (Fall) CMDB 200 -Cell Biology (4) (Winter) NRSC 200A -Fundamentals of Neuroscience (3) (Fall) MOLECULAR BIOLOGY At least one course from the following: BCH 211 -Molecular Biology (3) (Fall) BPSC 231 -The Plant Genome (4) (Winter) CMDB 201 -Molecular Biology (4) (Fall) NRSC 200B -Fundamentals of Neuroscience (3) (Winter) DEVELOPMENTAL BIOLOGY At least one course from the following: BPSC 232 -Plant Development (4) (Spring) CMDB 202 -Developmental Biology (4) (Spring) REQUIREMENT III Ph.D. students only are required to take at least one of the following below.
-Alternatively, any course from the list above (other than the three three tables).
-BCH 210 -Biochemistry of Macromolecules BCH 212 -Signal Transduction & Biochemical Regulation BIEN 233- Computational Modeling of Biomolecules BIEN 245- Optical Methods in BIOL, CHEM, and ENGR BIOL 221/MCBL221 -Microbial Genetics BPSC 201EZ -Methods in Plant Biology (1-2 units) BPSC 210 -Methods in Arabidopsis Research BPSC 234 -Statistical Genomics BPSC 239 -Adv.
-Plant Physiology CHEM 284 -Biological Mass Spectrometry (2 units) CMDB 204 -Genome Maintenance & Stability CMDB 205 -Signal Transduction Pathways in Microbes & Plants CMDB 206 - Gene Silencing CDMB 207 - Stem Cell Biology and Disease CMDB 209 - Ribonucleic Acid (RNA) Biology CMDB 210 - Molecular Bio of Human Disease Vectors CMDB 220 - Chem Genomics Design Studio (2 units) CS 235 -Data Mining Techniques CS 238 -Algorithmic Techniques in Computational Biology GEN 241-Advances in Bioinformatics and Genomics GEN 242-Data Analysis in Genome Biology ENTM201-Core Areas of ENTM, Sub Cellular/Cellular ENTX 202 -Mechanisms of Toxicity MCBL 202-Microbial Pathogenesis and Physiology PHYS 265-DNA Computation (2 units) PHYS 283-Techniques in Microscopy (2 units) PLPA 207 -Bacterial and Viral Diseases of Plants PLPA 219 -Molecular Plant Virology OTHER (with consent of Graduate Advisor) REQUIREMENT IV All students are required to take the Graduate Seminar (257) in Cell , offered in residence.
-Molecular, and Developmental Biology each quarter CMDB 257 In addition, if a laboratory holds regular lab meetings, students should note that students are only allowed to enroll in one class per quarter w may not take CMDB 250 and BCH 240 at the same time).
-REQUIREMENT V All Students are required to take one graduate seminar course in his/ BCH 230 or BIOL/CMDB 281 or BPSC 240 or NRSC 2 Advisor) REQUIREMENT VI (Ph.D.
-Only) Ph.D. students must fulfill a two quarter teaching requirement Course/Quarter Course/Quarter REQUIRMENT VII: All students are required to take one course in pr time prior to graduation)GDIV 403 (Research and Scholarship http://graduate.ucr.edu/forms/General%20Petition.pdf
+Alternatively, any course from the list above (other than the thr BCH 210 -Biochemistry of Macromolecules BCH 212 -Signal Transduction & Biochemical Regulation BIEN 233- Computational Modeling of Biomolecules BIEN 245- Optical Methods in BIOL, CHEM, and ENGR BIOL 221/MCBL221 -Microbial Genetics BPSC 201EZ -Methods in Plant Biology (1-2 units) BPSC 210 -Methods in Arabidopsis Research BPSC 234 -Statistical Genomics BPSC 234 -Statistical Genomics BPSC 239 -Adv.
+Plant Physiology CHEM 284 -Biological Mass Spectrometry (2 units) CMDB 204 -Genome Maintenance & Stability CMDB 205 -Signal Transduction Pathways in Microbes & Plants CMDB 206 - Gene Silencing CDMB 207 - Stem Cell Biology and Disease CMDB 209 - Ribonucleic Acid (RNA) Biology REQUIREMENT IV All students are required to take the Graduate Seminar (257) in Cell CMDB 210 - Molecular Bio of Human Disease Vectors CMDB 220 - Chem Genomics Design Studio (2 units) CS 235 - Data Mining Techniques CS 238 - Algorithmic Techniques in Computational Biology GEN 241-Advances in Bioinformatics and Genomics GEN 242-Data Analysis in Genome Biology ENTM201-Core Areas of ENTM, Sub Cellular/Cellular ENTX 202 - Mechanisms of Toxicity MCBL 202-Microbial Pathogenesis and Physiology PHYS 265-DNA Computation (2 units) PHYS 283-Techniques in Microscopy (2 units) PLPA 207 - Bacterial and Viral Diseases of Plants PLPA 219 - Molecular Plant Virology OTHER (with consent of Graduate Advisor) All students are required to take the Graduate Seminar (257) in Cell , offered in residence.
+CMDB 257 iviolecular, and Developmental Biology each quarter In addition, if a laboratory holds regular lab meetings, students should note that students are only allowed to enroll in one class per quarter w may not take CMDB 250 and BCH 240 at the same time).
+REQUIREMENT V All Students are required to take one graduate seminar course in his/BCH 230 or BIOL/CMDB 281 or BPSC 240 or NRSC 2 Advisor) REQUIREMENT VI (Ph.D.
+Only) Ph.D. students must fulfill a two quarter teaching requirement Course/Quarter Course/Quarter REQUIRMENT VII: All students are required to take one course in pr time prior to graduation)GDIV 403 (Research and Scholarship https://graduate.ucr.edu/petitions-and-forms